October 18, 2022

 Savings continue to be a top motivator of brand loyalty for consumers.
 According to a GWI research report, almost four in 10 shoppers actively seek discounts and offers, and about three in 10 buy lower-priced products more frequently.

-Promo codes, email subscriber-exclusive offers, loyalty and membership program discounts, flash sales, a diverse product portfolio.
-Just some of the tactics for offering discounts and value items to customers.
+Promo codes, email subscriber-exclusive offers, loyalty and membership program discounts, flash sales, and a diverse product portfolio are just some of the tactics for offering discounts and value items to customers.
+In fact, four in 10 shoppers actively seek discounts and offers.

 Be strategic about offering discounts so that it doesn’t compromise your bottom line.
 Offer discounts on slow-moving items, during downtimes, for an exchange like a newsletter sign-up.
 Or increase conversions with free shipping, for example.